-The Canada Institute seeks a qualified part-time intern for the summer semester with an interest in, coursework related to, or experience working on Canadian policy topics and Canada-U.S. issues.
-Please note the deadline for the summer semester is April 1.
+The Canada Institute seeks a qualified part-time intern each semester with an interest in, coursework related to, or experience working on Canadian policy topics and Canada-U.S. issues.
+Please note the deadline for the spring semester is November 15.

 The Detroit-Windsor area, home to the Ambassador Bridge and Detroit-Windsor Tunnel, is one of the most heavily used border crossings in the world.
 Congestion at the current Detroit-Windsor border crossings costs businesses as much as US$16 billion each year.

 Wilson Center Public Policy Scholar Nik Nanos discusses energy issues with The Globe and Mail.